worldstartup/astroplant.io/docs/week-14.md

 ![image](https://raw.githubusercontent.com/Meet-Miles/astroplant/master/docs/images/fetch-success.jpg)

-Something important to note is that the video is still being loaded in locally, as I am going to implement a Mux video API connection next week, so that I can upload videos in the studio and display them on the website.
+Something important to note is that the video is still being loaded in locally, as I am going to implement a video file connection next week, so that I can upload videos in the studio and display them on the website.

 If you are interested in seeing how I implemented the data fetching into the other components, be sure to visit my [GitHub repository](https://github.com/Meet-Miles/astroplant).

 ---

 This week has been a very informative and exciting week.
-I can't wait to jump into next [week](https://github.com/Meet-Miles/astroplant/blob/master/docs/week-15.md) and finally deploy the website!.
+I can't wait to jump into next [week](https://github.com/Meet-Miles/astroplant/blob/master/docs/week-15.md) and finally deploy the website!
 It's going to be exciting!

 # Resources